Read & write .wav sound files with Ruby

 Intrigued?
 Check out more examples.

-Or, check out the tutorial for a getting started guide.
+Or, check out the tutorial for a guide to getting started.

 First, install the WaveFile gem from rubygems.org: